 How to Turn Off Water to Your House

-Do you know where your home’s water shut off valve is, and how to turn it off?
+Do you know where your home’s water shut-off valve is, and how to turn it off?
 Learn what to do before you’re faced with a plumbing emergency.

 Photo: istockphoto.com

 There’s no one universal spot in every house where water supply valves are located, so it could take some time to find them—time that you won’t have if water is rapidly soaking through the second-floor ceiling.
 Before there’s any urgency (or water all over the floor) at your place, consider familiarizing yourself now with how to turn off the water supply.
 Show family members, too, where the valves are and how to cut them off quickly.
-This knowledge will make regular maintenance easier, and could save you hundreds or even thousands of dollars of repair costs in a worst-case scenario.
+This knowledge will make regular maintenance easier, and it could save you hundreds or even thousands of dollars in repair costs in a worst-case scenario.

 Project Overview